+Even with many of us returning to the office in some form, the virtual world seems here to stay.
 Successful sales leaders and professionals adapt.
-While we’re in this virtual world for now, I’m sharing some best practices that my clients are using to build sales relationships and move opportunities through their pipelines to wins.
+This article shares best practices to build sales relationships and move opportunities through their pipelines to wins.

-I have a manufacturing client whose sales professionals have been unable to visit their customers’ facilities.
+I have a manufacturing client whose sales professionals were unable to visit their customers’ facilities during the pandemic.
 Because they sell a tactile product, a prospect or customer needs to see it in action.
-So, they’ve taken their product demos virtual.
+So, they took their product demos virtual.
 Even post-Covid, this could be a strategy to consider.
 To do virtual demos successfully, my client strongly qualified the need upfront, to best determine the specific product to demo.
-To keep the customer focused and engaged, they then limit the demo to a specific product.
-Their follow-up then becomes sending a sample product for the customer, and guiding them virtually through the process of implementing it.
+To keep the customer focused and engaged, they then limited the demo to a specific product.
+As a follow up, they sent a sample product for the customer, and guided them virtually through the process of implementing it.
 This two-step follow-up ensures better progress toward winning the opportunity.

 Virtual round tables.

-Several of my clients are experiencing success with bringing together their non-competitive clients for thought leadership and networking, all via virtual round tables.
+Several of my clients have experienced success with bringing together their non-competitive clients for thought leadership and networking, all via virtual round tables.
 As a team or industry unit, make a list of your top 10-20 clients and invite them to a facilitated video discussion around a lightly planned set of themes.
-This has been successful in building sales relationships, bringing people together for valuable conversation, and it has also led to new opportunities.
+This has been successful in elevating sales relationships, bringing people together for valuable conversation, and it has also led to new opportunities.
 Of course, you can also conduct round tables in person!

 Mastering a shorter sales conversation.